ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Math

-Math is exactly how you'd expect except for the order of operations, and dividing can only be done by 2
+Math is exactly how you'd expect except for the order of operations In the pixel shader, dividing can only be done by 2

 For example:
 ```hlsl